-F. CONSENSUS FAILURE
+E. CONSENSUS FAILURE

-1. Council voting will be done only when the council must have a decision, consensus has failed, and one or more of the following conditions exist:
+- 1. Council voting will be done only when the council must have a decision, consensus has failed, and one or more of the following conditions exist: - a.

-- a.
 When the council will otherwise be unable to meet a legal deadline by which the council is required to have made a decision, or - b.
 When the council has failed to reach consensus at a second meeting for that purpose. - 2.
 At the first meeting where an issue is discussed, if the chair tests for consensus but consensus is not reached, the council may postpone further consideration until the next meeting or continue to discuss the issue.
 After testing for consensus on a proposal three times in one meeting, the chair may direct that the proposal be taken up again at the next meeting unless one of the conditions for voting applies. - 3.
 If the council takes up an issue at a second meeting and is still unable to reach consensus, the council will consider alternative steps, including but not limited to: - a.
 Asking a committee to bring the council a new proposal on the issue. - b.
 Doing nothing and dropping the issue. - c.
 Voting.

-E. ADOPTION OF POLICIES
+F. ADOPTION OF POLICIES

-- 1. Policies are defined as written documents that establish rules, procedures, guidelines, standards, or principles to guide decision-making in various situations. - 2.
-To be officially adopted, a policy will have a reading at two different council meetings. - 3.
-Adopted policies are binding until the council amends them.
+- 1. Policies are defined as written documents that establish rules, procedures, guidelines, standards, or processes concerning how a particular issue will be handled.
+When applicable, policies may also provide timelines and general criteria. - 2.
+To be officially adopted or revised, a policy will have a reading at two different council meetings. - 3.
+Adopted policies are binding until the council amends them. - 4.
+Council policies will be reviewed regularly and revised as needed.

-F. BYLAWS AMENDMENT
+G. BYLAWS AMENDMENT